henu/bigjson/README.md

 The magic is in the Array and Object types.
 They load stuff from the file only when necessary.

+The library expects files to be opened in binary mode.

 Example
 -------